charisseysabel/chysbl-blog/_posts/2017-05-07-sync-and-async-requests.markdown

 ## Make a HTTP Request

 Now that we've stated the difference and when they are most useful, how exactly do we make a HTTP request?
 In this quick tutorial, we're gonna request a JSON file from a GitHub Gist synchronously (and asynchronously!) using the XMLHttpRequest method.
-Note that there are other, more modern ways to make a HTTP request using Javascript but we're gonna go with the most basic one for now.
+Note that there are other, more modern ways to make a HTTP request using plain old Javascript but we're gonna go with the most basic one for now.

 {% highlight javascript %}
 //Instantiate a new XMLHttpRequest object